agiga-quanta/PSSI_database/README.md

 - `Password`: `NEO4J_PASSWORD` from the `.env` file
 <img width="640" alt="image" src="https://github.com/agiga-quanta/PSSI_database/blob/main/images/Connect%20dashboard%20to%20auradb.jpg">

 Once you are inside, you can now load the dashboard link [here](https://github.com/agiga-quanta/PSSI_database/blob/main/NeoDash/NeoDash_online_preset) to use it with the new database.
 Note that this dashboard is incomplete because it does not have the file url to link to.
-In this case, when you go to import data, you will have to write the GITHUB_LINK into the report.
+In this case, when you go to import data, you will have to write the DROPBOX_LINK into the report, and change the last number from `0` to `1`.
+For example, you will change `https://www.dropbox.com/s/qi68pdf7qfhvl59/lineage.tsv?dl=0` to `https://www.dropbox.com/s/qi68pdf7qfhvl59/lineage.tsv?dl=1`.
 There is also an instruction for this in the dashboard, right below the import.
 <img width="640" alt="image" src="https://github.com/agiga-quanta/PSSI_database/blob/main/images/NeoDash%20online.jpg?raw=true">

 ## Part 6: Exporting to `.graphml` file